-This UAS panel survey, titled "UAS 580: Monthly Panel Survey November 2023", is the next in a series of full-panel monthly surveys covering topics asked once a month in several domains: life satisfaction, overall health, PHQ4 depression and anxiety, employment shock, and 2-item pain.
-Food security was asked of a half sample using a 30-day reference period.
-Future surveys in this series collect additional mental health measures (loneliness, PSS4 Stress, PROMIS measures of anger, meaning and purpose, and positive affect), as well as health and financial shocks, and impact of extreme climate events.
-A one-time question was asked about plans for moving in the immediate future.
+This UAS panel survey, titled "UAS 581: Monthly Panel Survey October 2023", is the first in a series of full-panel monthly surveys covering topics asked once a month in several domains: life satisfaction, overall health, PHQ4 depression and anxiety, and 2-item pain.
+Food security was asked of a split sample - either 12-month or 30-day lookbacks.
+The 30 day group are asked each month for a year, and the 12-month is repeated again in October 2024 (UAS 654).
+Future surveys in this series collect additional mental health measures (loneliness, PSS4 Stress, PROMIS measures of anger, meaning and purpose, and positive affect), as well as employment, health, and financial shocks, and impact of extreme climate events.
+One-time questions were asked about colorectal screening policy, social circle sexual identity, personal sexual orientation and gender identity.
 This survey is no longer in the field.
-Respondents were paid \$2 to complete the survey.
+Respondents were paid \$3 to complete the survey.

-A longitudinal data file of all UAS Monthly Panel Surveys is available for download from https://uasdata.usc.edu/page/UAS+Monthly+Surveys
+A longitudinal data file of all UAS Monthly Panel Surveys is available for download from https://uasdata.usc.edu/page/UAS+Monthly+Surveys.